-In this paper we test the 'fundamental law of highway congestion' for 545 metropolitan areas of the EU28 countries during the period 1985-2005.
-This analysis for the whole of Europe is methodologically challenging because we need to overcome several identification issues in order to properly estimate the causal effect.
+This analysis for the whole of Europe is methodologically challenging because we need to assemble data for many cities of different countries and for a long period.
+The difficulty is even greater to overcome several identification issues in order to properly estimate the causal effect.
 The first contribution of this paper is that we combine GIS data for a variety of historical data of transportation networks in Europe in order to obtain unbiased estimates.
 A second contribution is that we break down the effect of the highway expansion to the capacity effect (number of lanes) and the coverage effect (length of the network).
-Finally, our third contribution is that we are able to study the heterogeneity of the effects based on the existence of other policies that target congestion in European cities.
+Finally, our third contribution is that we are able to study the heterogeneity of the effects based on the existence of other policies that target congestion in cities.
 To see whether these policies affect congestion, we first control for the road pricing policies, and then take into account the availability of public transportation (railroads and subways) connecting some city centers with their suburbs.
-Our average results indicate that, in line with the evidence from the US and Japan, for the European cities the induced demand effect is clear for both the capacity and coverage expansion.
-However, we found that the induced demand is considerable smaller in cities with road pricing schemes, and that congestion falls with public transportation expansions.
+Our average results indicate that, in line with the evidence from the US and Japan, for the European cities there is an induced demand effect for both the capacity and coverage expansion.
+However, we find that this induced demand is considerable smaller in cities with road pricing schemes, and that congestion falls with public transportation expansions.